Smoren/schemator-php/README.md

 ### replace

-Returns array of elements from given array with replaces by rules from params list.
+Returns array of elements with values replaced according to the rules in the params list.

 Rules: